Product Sheet VINSEAL Filtration Control

 Used in all mud systems to bridge and seal permeable formations.

-Vinseal has minimal effects on rheology and electrical stability (ES), making it especially ideal for use in oil- and synthetic-based mud systems.
-Vinseal helps reduce fluid loss, enhance filter cake quality, and minimize differential-pressure sticking tendencies, particularly when drilling depleted zones.
-Vinseal is available in Fine, MediuM, and Coarse grades for optimal performance in bridging and sealing pores and pore throats of permeable formations.
+VINSEAL lost circulation material can be used in all mud systems to bridge and seal permeable formations.
+VINSEAL has minimal effects on rheology and electrical stability (ES), making it especially ideal for use in oil- and synthetic-based mud systems.
+VINSEAL helps reduce fluid loss, enhance filtercake quality, and minimize differential-pressure sticking tendencies, particularly when drilling depleted zones.
+Fine, medium, and coarse grades enable optimal performance in bridging and sealing pores and pore throats of permeable formations.

 |Typical Physical Properties|